go-vikunja/vikunja/docs/content/doc/development/notifications.md

     Line("This is a line of text").
 	// An action can contain a title and a url.
 It gets rendered as a big button in the mail.
 	// Note that you can have only one action per mail.
-	// All lines added before an action will appearr in the mail before the button, all lines
+	// All lines added before an action will appear in the mail before the button, all lines
 	// added afterwards will appear after it.
     Action("The Action", "https://example.com").
 	// Another line of text.